someweisguy/esp_dmx/README.md

 Clone this repository into your project's `components` folder.
 The library can be linked by putting `#include "esp_dmx.h"` at the top of your `main.c` file.

+### Arduino

+This library requires the Arduino-ESP32 framework version 2.0.0 or newer.
+It can be installed by cloning this repository into your your `Arduino/libaries` folder or by searching for `esp_dmx` in the Arduino IDE Library Manager and installing the desired version.
+Then simply include the library by added `#include "esp_dmx.h"` at the top of your Arduino sketch.

+To install the proper board manager for ESP32 on Arduino, follow Espressif's instructions on the Arduino-ESP32 documentation page [here](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html).

 ## Quick-Start Guide

 This library was written to look similar to the ESP-IDF UART implementation.
 To get started, call the following code in `app_main()` in your `main.c` file.